ksu-is/grocery-list-app/README.md

 * A view of commonly purchased items
 * An option where user could mark as purchased multiple items
-* An option where user can add items to grocery list from favorited or commonly purchased items.
+* An option where user can add items to grocery list from favorited or commonly purchased items
 * Create a family option where family members can contribute to the list
 * Use API to get detailed data for grocery items